ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>If you’re cramming both state and logic into your Context Providers, you’re setting yourself up for trouble.
 It may seem like a convenient…</blockquote>

 <h3>4.
-Transform Your Business with Custom Solutions from a ReactJS Development Company 🌟📈 - <a href="https://medium.com/javascript-in-plain-english/transform-your-business-with-custom-solutions-from-a-reactjs-development-company-cccefea9caa5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Avoid Common Mistakes while using hooks in React - <a href="https://medium.com/@vikrantdheer/avoid-common-mistakes-while-using-hooks-in-react-7139a91680cd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Vikrant Dheer`**

-<blockquote>In today’s digital age, businesses must adapt to changing market dynamics and customer expectations.
-One of the most effective ways to…</blockquote>
+<blockquote>This is my first story on UI, as I am currently going through a course , so thought of sharing few concepts as I learn.
+Today, we are…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>